Powder Coating vs. Wet Paint and Plating

 The world is made of important binaries: men versus women, good versus evil, conservatives versus liberals among many others.
 While most of these opposing forces receive much public attention in a matinee board style grudge match, some of these binaries only surface as they become important in specific choices.
 In the world of sheet metal fabrication, the grudge match between the best finishing techniques for an individual product is determined in a split-decision.
 The match between powder coating against wet paint and plating is far from unanimous…and is instead decided on a case-by-case basis.
 In order to better understand which sheet metal finishing technique is best for the manufacturing of your product.
 By understanding the basic principles, processes, and benefits/drawbacks of both coating and wet paint/plating, you can design your product to knock out all others.

 Powder coating is a finishing process in which a coating is applied electrostatically to a surface as a free-floating, dry powder before heat is used to finalize the coating.
 The powder can be made of any number of products: polyester, polyurethane, polyester-epoxy, straight epoxy, and acrylics.
 Powder coating is a finishing process that yields a thick, hard finish that is tougher than conventional paints.
 Powder coating can be found on a range of products, from household appliances to automobile parts.

 Powder coating can be accomplished through one of two processes: thermosets and thermoplastics.
 Thermosetting involves additional chemicals that react to the powder during heating.
 Thermoplastics have no additional chemicals and instead just melt and flow into the final coating.
 Both processes of powder coating look quite similar except for this distinguishing feature.
-The thermoset or thermoplastic powder is created by taking the powder input and binding the items together, heating the mixture, rolling out the product, and then breaking the polymer product into chips which can be ground into a fine powder.
+The thermoset or thermoplastic powder is created by taking the powder input and binding the items together.
+Secondly, heating the mixture, rolling out the product, and then breaking the polymer product into chips.
+Finally, can be ground into a fine powder.